Legal

 We collect the minimum data necessary to run the service:

-- Email address — when you subscribe to discharge alerts for one or more sites.
-We use this only to send the alerts you signed up for.
+• Email address — when you create an account or subscribe to discharge alerts.
+We use this only to send the alerts you signed up for and to manage your account.

 We do not collect location data, browsing history, or any information beyond what is listed above.